Comments

 (55) Procedures:

-1. Research Management Procedures [Proposed new set of operational procedures owned by Senior Deputy Vice Chancellor - Under Development]
+1. Research Management Procedures [Proposed new set of operational procedures owned by Senior Deputy Vice-Chancellor - Under Development]

 2. Research Integrity Procedures – Staff